Remove People From Photos: 6 Clients, One Editable Canvas

 What the Shift Actually Means for an Independent Practice

-The MBO Partners 2024 State of Independence report found that the share of full-time independent workers earning more than $100,000 annually grew to 21% — the highest level the survey has recorded.
-Source: MBO Partners State of Independence 2024.
-The growth isn't accidental: it tracks the consultants who restructured their practice around tools that compressed production into judgment.
+The share of full-time independent workers earning six figures has been climbing for years.
+That growth isn't accidental: it tracks the consultants who restructured their practice around tools that compressed production into judgment.

 She still books one studio shoot a year for each client's hero imagery.
 She still keeps Photoshop on her dock for the rare retouch that calls for it.
 But the daily, weekly, retainer-grade work — the work that fills a freelance practice's calendar — now happens on one editable canvas, with the tab open all day, across six clients at once.